 How Well It Works

-different side effects.
+Different types of antibiotics have different side effects.
 Common side effects include:

 - Skin rash.